myjoytou/resources/README.md

 <!-- {{{ -->
 # <a name="todos"></a> TODO's
+  - [ ] At some point of time this todo in markdown will not scale and it is also really hard to write here.
+So think of any cross platform app, like a React Native app for android, in which you can just add a todo and it will make changes to your github repo and the new todo will be reflected
   - [ ] Learn about git hooks and how we can have a pre commit hook, which will remove all the white spaces before commiting
   - [ ] Read any good database design book for thorough understanding of the pieces
   - [ ] Understand what is Rake